UbuntuBudgie/ubuntu-budgie-installer/README.md

 ## Look and feel

-The desktop installer has an entry point that allows passing in the name of the flavor displayed throughout the installation wizard, the desired flavor-specific theme, and the flavor’s own installation slides together with delegates for localization.
+Ubuntu Budgie Installer passes in the name of the flavor displayed throughout the installation wizard, the desired yaru budgie-specific theme, and the ubuntu budgie’s own installation slides together with delegates for localization.

 ```dart
 import 'package:ubuntu_desktop_installer/installer.dart';